CIRDI’s board oversees strategic direction, reviews activities and approves annual budgets. The members are:

 CIRDI’s finance and audit committee oversees the financial affairs of the Institute and implementation of financial and accounting policies consistent with the purpose of the Institute.
-Reporting to the CIRDI Advisory Board (formerly the “Executive Board”), the FAC is responsible for the following activities related to the governance of the Institute:
+Reporting to the CIRDI Board, the FAC is responsible for the following activities related to the governance of the Institute:

 - overseeing the integrity of the Institute’s financial management and reporting systems;